avengineers/show-link-list/README.md

 ```

 you can define a set of saved URLs that shall be fast accessible within your project.
-The options pop up when running `Support.
-Show Links`
+The options pop up when running `Support: Show Links`